-- A. Without sanitary sewer (i.e., lots with septic systems or an equivalent), single-family residential and/or other related, compatible uses on lots of two (2) acres (approximately 0.5 dwelling units per gross acre) or greater in the Rural Residential (RR) zoning district, or another similar type of zoning district, as may be amended and/or supplemented. - B. With sanitary sewer: - 1.
-Single-family residential and/or other related, compatible uses on lots of 30,000 square feet (approximately 0.68 acres) or greater in the Suburban Residential (SR)
+A. Without sanitary sewer (e.g.i.e., lots with septic systems or an equivalent), single-family residential and/or other related, compatible uses-on lots of 20,000 square feettwo (2) acres (approximately 0.46-5_acresdwelling units per gross acre) or greater_in the Rural Residential (RR) zoning district, or another similar type of zoning district, as may be amended and/or supplemented.-

+B. With sanitary sewer-:

+1. Single-family residential and/or other related, compatible uses on lots of 30,000 square feet (approximately 0.68 acres) or greater in the Suburban Residential (SR) zoning district, or another similar type of zoning district, as may be amended and/or supplemented.